Sunday, August 6, 2017

 13x54, along with duplexed or triplexed filter tanks should be considered with iron levels above 5ppm and manganese levels above 2ppm.
 Especially with households that use high volumes of water.
 Water pressures of 30psi-70psi are optimal for proper backwashing and cleaning of the filter media, no matter what type is used.
 Filter systems require at least 5gpm to backwash properly.
 Larger systems may require 7-10gpm, depending on the filter media used.
 The good news is these systems can filter down to 5 microns meaning they are very efficient at the filtration of fine particulates.

-Pros: The Aeration process is the simplest method and, with a single tank aeration system, requires very little maintenance.
+Pros: The Aeration process is the simplest method and, with a single-tank aeration system, requires very little maintenance.
 Many different options for filter media are available to accommodate your particular water problems.

 Cons: Aeration systems are not for use with high levels of hydrogen sulfide or iron bacteria.
 High levels of dissolved oxygen, with an aeration system, can cause copper corrosion.